DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/release/canary.md

 ## Steps

-1. Enter the `App Workbench` module, click `Gray Release` in the left navigation bar, and then click `Create Release Task`->`Canary Release` in the upper right corner of the page.
+1. Enter the `Workbench` module, click `Gray Release` in the left navigation bar, and then click `Create Release Task`->`Canary Release` in the upper right corner of the page.

     <!--![]()screenshots-->